DiscordSenseii/Aka/README.md

 ---|---
-ass | Sends a random imageURL for some anime ass~ uwu bdsm | Sends a random imageURL from Discord for the tag: **bdsm** cum | Sends a random imageURL from Discord for the tag: **cum** femdom | Female Domination? doujin | Sends a random doujin page imageURL! hentai | Sends a random vanilla hentai imageURL~ maid | Sends a random imageURL from Discord for the tag: **maid** orgy | Sends a random imageURL for an orgy (groupy or whatever) panties | I mean... just why?
-You like underwear? netorare | Wow, I won't even question your fetishes. gifs | Basically an animated image, so yes :3
+ass | Sends a random imageURL for some anime ass~ uwu bdsm | Sends a random imageURL from Discord for the tag: **bdsm** blowjob | Basically an image of a girl sucking on a sharp blade! cum | Sends a random imageURL from Discord for the tag: **cum** doujin | Sends a random doujin page imageURL! feet | So you like smelly feet huh? femdom | Female Domination? gifs | Basically an animated image, so yes :3 hentai | Sends a random vanilla hentai imageURL~ netorare | Wow, I won't even question your fetishes. maid | Sends a random imageURL from Discord for the tag: **maid** orgy | Sends a random imageURL for an orgy (groupy or whatever) panties | I mean... just why?
+You like underwear? pussy | The genitals of a female, or a cat, you give the meaning. uglyBastard | The one thing most of us can all agree to hate :) uniform | School Uniforms~

 ## Wallpaper Function(s)
 Example: